 - Talk with a trained professional, keep a diary of every contact with the individual, file incident reports with the police so you can show a pattern of activity, vary your routine and route, consider letting your employer know so that security measures can be taken.
 Also, let your childcare provider know.

-- Most importantly, trust your instinct.
+- Most importantly, trust your instincts.

 - These are general tips.
 A trained advocate can help you develop a safety plan related to your circumstances.

 WHERE TO GO FOR HELP: If you feel you are in immediate danger, dial 911.

 24-hour hotline automatically connects callers to the nearest shelters based on their phone number exchanges.
 CLICK HERE FOR LIST OF ADDITIONAL DOMESTIC VIOLENCE HELPLINES AND SHELTERS.